MelonKony/millmint/site/intro/faq.md

 -- Lyman Sargent [^1]

-That's the gist of it. {{<link/vekllei>}} is a fictional country that demonstrates good things through drawing and writing about it.
+That's the gist of it. [[Vekllei]] is a fictional country that demonstrates good things through drawing and writing about it.
 It's part-escapism, part-fantasy, and all good.

 This website is a comprehensive archive and open notebook for the stories of Vekllei and its people.